NUS-CG3207/lab-manuals/lab2/lab2.md

 *   **You are required to simulate your design and verify its functionality.** All debugging should be done in simulation, not in hardware.
 Furthermore, while developing and testing your design, _you should also try synthesizing to ensure that your design is synthesizable without avoidable warnings and errors._
 *   Learn how to use debugging options such as single stepping, breakpoints, running for a specified time, etc which can help tremendously.
 However, note that some options such as single stepping work a bit differently from conventional software debugging, due to the inherent parallel nature of HDLs, as well as the fact that non-blocking assignments do not have an instantaneous effect on the LHS.
 *   All arithmetic, logical, and shift operations (except PC logic) on 32-bit numbers should be done in the ALU.
 *   **DO NOT create additional entities/modules**.
 Components such as multiplexers are easily implemented using when-else / with-select / if / case statements.
-Leave CondLogic and Decoder separate (do not combine them into one ControlUnit entity).
+Leave PC_Logic and Decoder separate (do not combine them into one ControlUnit entity).
 However, the interfaces for entities could be modified slightly to meet the design requirements.
     *   DO NOT modify the ports of the entity RISC-V, unless you want to take responsibility for the top-level wrapper module.
 *   It is a good idea to use '-' (VHDL) or 'X' (Verilog) for don't cares, as it could simplify the combinational logic.
 However, there are 2 issues
     *   Using don't cares with signals which change the processor state (RegWrite, PCSrc, MemWrite) would make the system vulnerable to illegal instructions.